ParrotSec/documentation/docs/info/nvidia-drivers.md

 # ASK Palinuro are these still good instruction sets?
 # If still good organize into table with three columns

+## Palinuro says that this list is old as fuck and should be uèdated with the latest nvidia driver in debian/parrot and the boards it supports

  Parrot includes three nvidia drivers, the first is the opensource nouveau driver which is pre-installed and supports many common nvidia cards.

 The other driver is the official proprietary driver shipped by Nvidia which is divided in 2 drivers, one legacy driver for old devices no longer supported by Nvidia, and the latest Nvidia driver which supports the latest GPUs.